w0bbes/angular2-mean-starter/README.md

 #### Development modules
 + browserify and watchify to manage front end dependencies
 + nodemon for live server restart
-+ concurrently for handling of multiple npm scripts
++ concurrently for running and handling multiple npm scripts
 + less-watch-compiler to automatically watch changes to less files and compile them

 ## Contributions